MakotoUwaya/ufret-chrome-extension/README.md

 - `yarn format` to fix code with eslint, prettier.
 - `yarn lint` to call ESLint, Prettier.
 - `yarn test` for testing.

-## Important Notes

-This starter includes experimental packages and is currently in development.
-You can see changes in this repo often for now.

-Please use with caution.